pvdz/preval/tests/cases/normalize/expressions/assignments/template/auto_ident_func_id.md

 ## Todos triggered

-- (todo) free with zero args, we can eliminate this?
+- (todo) serialization of function, fallback if we know the function is not going to be a builtin...

 ## Globals